dextools-io/community-requests/README.md

 - Blockchains integrations
 - DEX integrations
 - Bugs reports
-- Provide feedback.
+- Provide feedback

 Discussions are moderated by DEXTools Community Managers.

-They will open tasks (issues) directly or from existing discussions after assessment and agreement to work on them.
+Task will be opened from existing discussions after assessment and agreement to work on them.